-The movie opens in the lab of Arya, who is a scientist in the year 2065 who has invented a Time Machine, to demonstrate it’s safety he sends his dog in the machine to 2015 and to automatically return to 2065 in few seconds after taking some pictures.
+The movie opens in the lab of Arya, who is a scientist in the year 2065 who has invented a Time Machine, to demonstrate its safety he sends his dog in the machine to 2015 and automatically returns to 2065 in a few seconds after taking some pictures.
 Right in that first scene, the debut director & writer Ravikumar R impresses us with the amount of detail in the graphics showing the Time Machine and the future.
-This attention to detail continues throughout the film and that’s what makes Indru Netru Naalai (இன்று நாளை நேற்று) a delight to watch.
+This attention to detail continues throughout the film and that’s what makes Indru Netru Naalai (இன்று நேற்று நாளை) a delight to watch.

-The opening scene for one of the lead character Pulivetti Arumugam (played by Karunakaran), an astrologer is in an Astrologers certification exam.
-Showing Astrology in a sci-fi movie is a nice contrast, the director has been careful not to upset the belief on Astrology, but making fun only of the people who cheat in the name of that study.
+In the opening scene one of the lead characters Pulivetti Arumugam (played by Karunakaran), an astrologer is in an astrologer’s certification exam.
+Showing Astrology in a sci-fi movie is a nice contrast, the director has been careful not to upset the belief in Astrology, but makes fun only of the people who cheat in the name of that study.
 The scene where the Time Machine appears in front of Pulivetti and the hero of the film Elango (played by Vishnu Vishal) has been choreographed carefully, with clues left for us to decipher, answers for which are revealed in the climax.
 To handle the issue of how two ordinary folks will operate a time machine, they are joined by a local science enthusiast Giridhara Parthasarathy (played by T.M.Karthik), who earns his living by freelancing as a mechanic fixing kitchen mixies.
 After they encounter the Time Machine, they stumble upon a mechanism to shrink it, making it easy to carry around, the design imagery of this exceeded my expectation for a Tamil film.